 Dogs can eat persimmons that are on the ground or fallen from the tree, but they should not eat any green persimmons.
 The unripe fruit contains tannins, which can cause stomach upset and diarrhea in dogs.

 What About Fuyu Persimmons?

-The Fuyu persimmon is a non-astringent variety of the fruit, which means it’s mellow sweet when ripe.
+The Fuyu persimmon is a non-astringent variety of the fruit, which means it’s mellow sweet when ripe and less likely to cause constipation.
 It’s safe for dogs, the same as any other variety.
 Fuyu persimmons are a good source of fiber, vitamin C and potassium.
 They also contain antioxidants that can help to protect your dog’s cells from damage.

 Seedless Persimmons are Safe for Your Dog

-- Can Dogs Eat Jackfruit Or Is It Toxic For Dogs?
+- Can Dogs Eat Dragon Fruit?
+Is This Exotic Fruit Safe for Dogs?